getkeystone/keystone-demo/README.md

 - Put engine code in this repo
 - Share volumes with other deployments
-- Run commands against keystone-lrfd from this directory
+- Run commands against other repos from this directory